d-collins2/Task-Haven-Frontend/README.md

 The `src` folder includes five main folders: `redux`, handles the Redux logic responsible for the app's state management, `containers`, which organizes the top-level components which display lower-level components,  `components`, which organizes the bulk of the app's logic and content which needs to be rendered in their specific containers, `forms`, which organizes the different types of form components used in the app, `index.js` handles how the app is mounted into the `index.html` file in the top-level folder.

 ## Containers
-My app is composed of 7 container components:
+My app is composed of 4 main container components with several lower-leveled components attached to them:

+### BoardPage

+This container is responsible for the main functionality of the app.
+It is used to render the many `ListContainer.js` associated with the board chosen.
+The `ListContainer.js` associated with the board is rendered and shows the corresponding `List.js` components which render its `Task.js` and allow for the drag and drop actions to occcur.

-### boardContainer
+### HomePageUser

-This component is used to render the users boards which are created through the component `board.js`.
+This container is responsible for the homepage which is seen on login.
+It renders the users associated `BoardContainer.js` and `RightToolBar.js`.
+The `BoardContainer` is used to render the users boards which are created through the component `board.js`.

-### boardPage
+### TeamPage

-This component is responsible for the main functionality of the app.
-It is used to render the `list.js` and `task.js` associated with the current `board.js` being displayed.
+This container is responsible for displaying the teams associated boards, team members and a settings tab.
+The boards tab containes the `TeamBoardContainer.js`, which is responsible for rendering boards associated with the current team being displayed.

-### homePageUser
+### UserProfile

-This component is responsible for the homepage which is seen on login.
-It renders the users associated `boardContainer.js`.
-The `rightToolBar.js` renders the teams associated with the user as well as a form to create a new team.
+This container is responsible for displaying the user associated boards, teams and a settings tab.
+The boards tab containes the `BoardContainer.js`, which is responsible for rendering boards associated with the current user being displayed.

 ## Redux